 With just 30 days for SAT prep, you do not have a day to waste.
 A study calendar makes your SAT prep more manageable and directional, telling you exactly what to study each day.
 Without a calendar, you might lose track of what and how much you’ve studied and what you should pick up next.
 A calendar would help you keep a tab on your SAT preparation.

-Budget ample time for sectional and full-length mock tests for each section of the SAT – Reading, Writing, Maths with and without a calculator.
+Budget ample time for sectional and full-length mock tests for each section of the SAT – Reading, Writing, Math with and without a calculator.
+When taking practice tests, try to replicate the same timing conditions as the actual SAT to better prepare for test day.
 Ensure you are not neglecting a section while focusing too much on another one.
 With the right resources, consistency, and a solid action plan, you have a good chance of acing the SAT.

 Beginning SAT prep